alexpaul/Swift-Fundamentals/Collection-Types-Arrays.md

 ## Question 13

 Append every Int that appears in both `listOne` and `listTwo` to the `sharedElements` array.
 Then print **how many Ints** are shared.

+Assumption: both arrays are of equal length.

+Constraints: you cannot use Sets

 ```swift
 var listOne = [28, 64, 7, 96, 13, 32, 94, 11, 80, 68]